pts/pdfsizeopt/README.txt

   ~/pdfsizeopt/pdfsizeopt input.pdf output.pdf

-Additional image compression is possible by adding --use-pngout=no, but that would make the whole process much slower, because pngout is very slow.
+Additional image compression is possible by adding --use-pngout=yes, but that would make the whole process much slower, because pngout is very slow.

 pdfsizeopt creates lots of temporary files (psotmp.*) in the output